-Due to the current health crisis, our facility is closed until further notice.
+Due to the COVID-19 State of Emergency in Nova Scotia, our facility is closed until further notice.
 Stay safe everyone.

 Hike, bike, or ride your way into the wilderness on two multi-use trails that connect on our 200 acre mountain property, centrally located in the heart of Cape Breton Island, only 5km off the TransCanada Highway north of the village of Whycocomagh.

 Spend the day hiking or riding The Great Trail, or relax and watch the eagles from your cabin porch - the choice is yours!
 We're only 5km off the TransCanada Highway 105, but this is indeed the wild backcountry - home to wild cats, bear, coyote, moose, and many other forms of wildlife.